A Travel Price Comparison for Families, Couples, and Backpackers Athens vs. Istanbul for Attractions, Food, Nightlife, and Old Town

 Athens is a great place to explore.
 It is common to spend one week here.
 Visiting the old town is also a must.
 One week is a great amount of time to relax and see the many things that Athens has to offer.
 This city offers something for everyone.

-Many travelers enjoy the shopping and museums when visiting the high-energy big city of Istanbul.
+Many travelers enjoy the shopping and museums when visiting the beautiful big city of Istanbul.
 This city offers a variety of activities to choose from.
 Most visitors spend time around the old town while in the area.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.

 Which place is cheaper, Istanbul or Athens?